Wine Growing Regions

 Geographical location: The Rhine Valley, along the 50° of latitude.
 The region is practically one long hillside on the northern bank of the river on its 30-km (20-mile) east-west journey from Wicker and Hochheim (near the confluence of the Main and Rhine rivers) to the river's bend at Rüdesheim and beyond, to the border with the Mittelrhein at Lorchhausen.

-Soil types: Although the region is compact, there are many kinds of soil, including chalk, sand, gravel, all types of clay, loess, quartzite and slate.
+Soil types: Although the wine-growing are is small, there are many kinds of soil, including chalk, sand, gravel, all types of clay, loess, quartzite and slate.

-Marketing: Compared with other German wine regions, the Rheingau has a high proportion of full-time wine-growers; sales of bottled, rather than bulk, wine predominate; and much of the region's wine is sold directly to consumers.
-The region enjoys a broad domestic and international following.
+Marketing: Compared with other German wine regions, the Rheingau has a high proportion of full-time wine-growers; sales of bottled, rather than bulk, wine predominate, and much of the region's wine is sold directly to end-consumers.
+The region enjoys a broad domestic and international popularity.

 Signposted routes through wine country: Rheingauer Riesling Route (driving) · Rheingauer Riesling Pfad (hiking) · Rheingauer Radwanderweg (cycling)

 Rheingauer Weinwerbung GmbH